 - 2 cups flour (whole-wheat; see note, below)

 - 1 cup oats (rolled)

 - 1/3 cup peanut butter (smooth or chunky; see Note, below)

 - Additional flour for rolling

-- If you can't wait for them to crisp up overnight, after baking, remove them to a wire rack to cool completely and treat your doggie to a guilt-free snack.
+If you can't wait for them to crisp up overnight, then after baking, remove them to a wire rack to cool completely and treat your doggie to a guilt-free snack.